It's time to shake up the business landscape.

 Future forging.

-Traditional ways of doing business have long excluded First Nations businesses.
-Esparq creates pathways through these challenges, making it easier to spark entrepreneurship and create a future of economic inclusion for First Nations entrepreneurs.
+Traditional ways of doing business have long excluded Aboriginal and Torres Strait Islander businesses.
+Esparq creates pathways through these challenges, making it easier to spark entrepreneurship and create a future of economic inclusion for Aboriginal and Torres Strait Islander entrepreneurs.

 The foundations of a stronger tomorrow.